Quantifying Spacetime Integration across a Partition with Synergy: Conclusion

 \section{Conclusion}

 IIT requires a measure of spacetime integration across a partition.
 Here we proposed four distinct measures of this derived from synergy.
-IIT's notion of integration can be a completely different thing from synergy: there's nothing inconsistent with that.
-However, in our view, one of the greatest features of Integrated Information Theory is that \emph{even if} IIT is \emph{wrong} about consciousness, everything IIT remains scientifically useful simply by replacing the word ``consciousness'' with ``complexity''.
-Anything that jeopardizes this connection is to be taken quite seriously.
+IIT's notion of integration can be a completely different thing from synergistic irreducibility---there's nothing inconsistent with that.
+However, in our view, one of the greatest features of Integrated Information Theory is that \emph{even if} IIT is \emph{wrong} about consciousness, everything IIT remains scientifically and mathematically useful simply by replacing the word ``consciousness'' with ``irreducibility''.
+Anything that rigorizes this connection is worth taking seriously.
 Using synergy as a working operationalization of integration allows IIT to benefit from and contribute to a vastly larger pool of literature in information and complexity theory.
-Therefore, given no strident conflicts with IIT axioms and postulates, it seems sensible to at least consider synergy as a framework for spacetime integration.
+Therefore, given no strident conflicts with IIT axioms and postulates, it seems sensible to at least consider synergistic irreducibility as a framework for spacetime integration.
 A final benefit is that the synergy framework naturally generalizes to the quantum and even algorithmic information theory \cite{Kolchinsky_2022} allowing for analogous extensions like \cite{Albantakis_2023}.

 Possible downsides of the synergy approach are: \begin{itemize} \item No longer selects an individual cause-effect state $s^\prime = \{a^\prime, z^\prime\}$.
 Our understanding is that this structure arose from IIT's ``principle of maximal existence'' which states ``when it comes to a requirement for existence, what exists is what exists the most.''
 While this is a necessary postulate for defining Complexes, we believe that interpreting this postulate so literally across $A$ and $Z$ results in mathematical structures that preclude our strongest mathematical tools.